Fer-Jg/TownyAdvanced-Spanish/Default-Config.yml.md

     # any funds the town gains via upkeep at a new day
     # will be shared out between the plot owners.
     use_plot_payments: 'false'

+  plot_type_costs:
+    # Cost to use /plot set shop to change a normal plot to a shop plot.
+    set_commercial: '0.0'
+    # Cost to use /plot set arena to change a normal plot to a arena plot.
+    set_arena: '0.0'
+    # Cost to use /plot set embassy to change a normal plot to a embassy plot.
+    set_embassy: '0.0'
+    # Cost to use /plot set wilds to change a normal plot to a wilds plot.
+    set_wilds: '0.0'
+    # Cost to use /plot set inn to change a normal plot to a inn plot.
+    set_inn: '0.0'
+    # Cost to use /plot set jail to change a normal plot to a jail plot.
+    set_jail: '0.0'
+    # Cost to use /plot set farm to change a normal plot to a farm plot.
+    set_farm: '0.0'
+    # Cost to use /plot set bank to change a normal plot to a bank plot.
+    set_bank: '0.0'

   ############################################################